Skip to content ↓

 Activities are set on Spelling Shed for children to complete.
 It is expected that children complete at least three games each week.

-Maths (Years One and Two)
+Maths (Years One to Six)

 Children have access to appropriate activities on Times Tables Rock Stars if they would like to complete them.